moe-ai/Uphole-Drilling/README.md

-# Uphole Drilling Deviation Trajectory Sensing
+# Uphole Drilling: Trajectory Deviation Prediction and Sensing
 Uphole drillign deviation in underground hardrock mining leads to massive loss in mining value chain- mine to mill.
 This project develops a ML solution to predict deviation from geological information to optimise explosives use and increase effiency.